ckardaris/ucollage/README.md

   ```
   ./script infile outfile
   ```
-- The key value has to be a lowercase letter, because the script will only check for these cases.
-  The upper case letter is automatically used to execute the script in global scope.
-In the last example that would mean that pressing `W` sets the background from the given global index.
 - Setting an `edit_script` refreshes the view.
 For example, if you provide a custom script to apply a filter on an image (e.g. monochrome).